 Between Law and Spirit

-Between the ascension and the outpouring of the Spirit, the apostles prayed and appointed Matthias to complete their number.
-After Jesus departed, the disciples returned to Jerusalem to wait for the “promise of the Father,” the Gift of the Holy Spirit.
-In the meantime, they appointed Matthias to the apostolic office held by Judas Iscariot.
-As the leaders of the covenant community, they needed twelve representatives to demonstrate continuity with the people of Yahweh.
+After the Ascension, the Apostles returned to Jerusalem to await the “Promise of the Father,” the Gift of the Holy Spirit.
+In the meantime, they appointed Matthias to the apostolic office held previously by Judas Iscariot.
+As the leaders of the new covenant community, they needed twelve representatives to demonstrate continuity with the people of Yahweh.
 The work that Jesus “began to do” was not entirely new - It was in fulfillment of the redemptive promises of God recorded in the Hebrew Bible.

 - (Acts 1:12-14) – “Then returned they unto Jerusalem from the mount called Olivet, which is nigh unto Jerusalem, a Sabbath day’s journey off.
 And when they arrived, they went up into the upper chamber, where they were abiding, both Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus, and Simon the Zealot, and Judas the son of James.
 These all with one accord continued steadfastly in prayer, with the women, and Mary the mother of Jesus, and with his brethren.”